cygni/cygni-talent-git-diy/about.md

 ## Project layout

 ### /presentation
 We recommend using [reveal.js](https://revealjs.com/#/) for presentations.
 Reveal.js is an *HTML based presentation framework* and we have prepared a template to use.
+Place the presentation in this folder.

 ### /exercises
 Place instructions/code-samples and exercises to do here.